20 June 2026

 An individual is considered legally incapacitated from the moment the court’s decision takes legal effect.
 After that, guardianship is established over them.
 Once guardianship is established, a person deemed legally incapacitated cannot independently exercise their civil rights or fulfill their civil obligations.
 A guardian acts on their behalf.
 At the same time, the person retains all other inalienable rights guaranteed by the Constitution and the laws of Ukraine.

-Restriction of Civil Capacity
+Restriction of Legal Capacity

 Once the court has determined limited legal capacity, guardianship is established over the person, which is significantly different from custody.
 A person with limited legal capacity may independently perform only minor everyday legal acts.
 For example, they may buy groceries or shoes, or pay for a taxi, but cannot take out a loan, sell a car, or enter into any other significant contract without the guardian’s consent.